Lifting topological codes: Three-dimensional subsystem codes from two-dimensional anyon models: Preliminaries

 The \STC{} can be defined on the cubic lattice with open boundary conditions by placing qubits on the edges of the lattice, as depicted in \cref{fig:STC_A}.
 By definition, each volume of the lattice supports one stabilizer generator and eight gauge generators, whose type is determined by the color associated with the volume.
+The product of gauge generators around each volume is the identity operator; similarly for gauge generators surrounding each vertex.
+These relations are key to the single-shot QEC property of the \STC{}, as they ensure that -1 measurement outcomes of gauge operators form closed loops.
+If measurement errors cause some of the loops to be broken, then we can close them up, repairing the damage and obtaining an updated estimate for the stabilizer syndrome used in a standard QEC decoder.

 Note that the gauge generators of the subsystem toric code surrounding each vertex can be viewed as the stabilizer generators of the toric code supported in a two-dimensional sphere around that vertex (\cref{fig:STC_B}).
 Moreover, the whole gauge group can split into two commuting sets of operators, each of which is the collection of disjoint, two-dimensional toric codes.
 This simple observation is the starting point of our construction of three-dimensional subsystem codes based on arbitrary abelian quantum double models which we present in \cref{sec:subsystemAQD}.